OutOfThisPlanet/Deeper-PowerShell/README.md

 It also gathers some info from online resources.

+I have also added the ability to turn sharing on or off.

 NOTE: Deeper Network have changed their public and private keys (which is good, and I applaud them for doing so).

 Requires PowerShell 7!
 This will not work on Windows PowerShell (5), and I haven't tested PowerShell 6.